AliGates915/DSA_JavaScript_LeetCode/Array in JS/README.md

 };
 ```
 ## 2nd Approach :
 The best approach for removing elements from an array with less time and space complexity is to use a two-pointer approach.
-This approach doesn't require modifying the array during the traversal, and it has a time complexity of O(n), where n is the length of the array, and a space complexity of O(1).
+This approach doesn't require modifying the array during the traversal, and it has a time complexity of O(n), where n is the length of the array and a space complexity of O(1).
 ```javaScript
 var removeElement = function(nums, val) {
     let left = 0;